 Figure 4.
 Left: pore pressure change () due to mode 3 loading, where the curves grade from gray to black as time increases; Right: evolution of pore pressure change () that induced by mode 3 at center of the cylinder () with time.

-The left figures in Fig. 2 and Fig. 3 illustrate the pore pressure change () profile along the radius in response to mode 1 loading (pore pressure loading) and mode 2 loading (temperature loading), respectively.
-Under the mode 1 loading, it is similar to the classical diffusion process; the pore pressure near the surface (r=0.2) is instantly raised to the level of pore pressure loading, and then the pore pressure is gradually diffused towards the center (r=0).
-However, in contrast to gradual and smooth diffusion process, the pore pressure induced by mode 2 firstly peaks near the surface area (r=0.2).
-At the surface, the pore pressure returns to zero due to the boundary conditions setup.
-The pore pressure, however, decreases toward the inner core, because of the slow diffusion progress due to low hydraulic conductivity, hence a peak profile is developed.
-As time progresses, the pore pressure peak declines due to fluid diffusion, and at the same time, the inner core becomes heated as well, and so the peak is moving towards the center.
-At even later times, when the entire specimen is heated but the pore pressure is not yet dissipated due to the small fluid diffusivity, as time further increases, the entire pore pressure dissipates and returns to zero everywhere.
+Figures 2a and 3a illustrate the pore pressure change () profile along the radius in response to mode 1 loading (pore pressure loading) and mode 2 loading (temperature loading), respectively.
+Under the mode 1 loading, the pore pressure evolution follows in the manner of a classical diffusion process.
+The pore pressure near the surface (r=0.2m) is instantly raised to the level of the pore pressure loading, and then the pore pressure is gradually diffused towards the center (r=0).

+In contrast to gradual and smooth diffusion process from external pore pressure loading, the pore pressure induced by mode 2 temperature loading firstly peaks just inside the boundary.
+The pressure change at the boundary in this case is held at zero due to the boundary conditions.
+Once the initial pressure peak develops, it initially decreases to zero at the inner core, resulting in a pressure peak.
+This pore pressure peak results in fluid flux both toward the boundary and toward the center.
+However, because fluid diffusion is slow compared to thermal diffusion, the pressure does not appreciably dissipate.
+Instead, as the temperature front moves to the core, the pore pressure increases along with it.
+Eventually the pressure becomes nearly uniform through the central region, while it continues to have a gradient toward the boundary.
+Hence, the pressure is being alleviated by fluid diffusion across the outer boundary.
+But, again because of the slow fluid diffusion due to low hydraulic conductivity (in comparison to the thermal conductivity), for some time there persists only a small layer at the boundary where the pressure is able to drain.
+Eventually, long after the entire specimen is entirely heated, the entire pore pressure dissipates and returns to zero everywhere.

+The time evolution of the pore pressure due to modes 1 and 2 loading is illustrated by the pressure at the center, shown in Figs. 2b and 3b.
+After pressure loading, the pore pressure in the center is shown for this example to begin increasing after about 1 month, reaching its peak, steady-state value after about 1 year.
+Hence, any pore pressure change that takes place over a time that is considerably smaller than this characteristic time of evolution can be approximated by the instantaneous change considered in this solution.
+The pore pressure due to thermal loading progresses somewhat more quickly, owing to the higher thermal diffusivity.
+After the thermal loading is induced, the pressure at the center begins to rise very soon thereafter, within less than 1 day.
+The induced pressure pulse in this example persists for a few months.